DanilSuits/probabilityKata/log.md

 A better problem to model would have been the odds of drawing a black ace from a deck of playing cards.
 Such is life.

+## REFACTOR

+The outcome is also a probability, so let's make that explicit as well.